 Yes.
 It's based on the book All My Tomorrows: A Story of Tragedy, Transplant and Hope written by Chris Gregory's father, Eric Gregory.

-No. It's true that by all accounts, Chris had been a healthy college freshman when he collapsed suddenly from a ruptured brain aneurysm.
-However, unlike what's seen in the movie, the true story reveals that he didn't collapse while playing basketball with friends.
-He collapsed while hanging out in a friend's apartment.
+Yes.
+It's true that by all accounts, Chris had been a healthy college freshman when he collapsed suddenly from a ruptured brain aneurysm.
+Similar to what's seen in the movie, the true story reveals that he collapsed while hanging out in a friend's apartment.
 Instead of waiting for an ambulance, his friends carried him to their car and rushed him to the Tulane University Medical Center where the diagnosis was eventually made.
 The neurologists cautioned his family that Chris's prognosis was somewhat dire.

 Yes.
 Jorge and his wife Leslie were residing in the Bahamas when they found out that a matching organ donor had passed away.
 Jorge, then 64, had a plane available at a moment's notice in case a pair of lungs ever showed up on the donor list.
 He and Leslie got the call on March 27, 2008, and they flew to Jacksonville where Jorge underwent a double-lung transplant at the Mayo Clinic medical center.
 The operation took seven hours.

 Yes.
 Less than 24 hours after his seven-hour-long double-lung transplant surgery, Jorge's breathing tube had been removed and he was strolling the halls of the hospital.
 The nurses indeed nicknamed him "Superman."